Renishaw Hills: Investment contribution

 At the 5th SA Investment Conference (SAIC) held at the Sandton Convention Centre on 13 April 2023, Renishaw Hills was one of the developments recognised by South African president, Cyril Ramaphosa, for its significant investment contribution to growing the country's economy.
 President Ramaphosa initiated the SAIC in 2018 to secure domestic and inbound investment of R1.2 trillion over five years, with the 2023 event the final leg of this investment drive.

-Facilities and services

-Facilities at Renishaw Hills include a home-based care system, community centre, healthcare services, and various resident-organised recreational groups.